 Once you’ve got your guests approval, you can use one of the thousands of apps such as Repost for Instagram to do this.
 This app will connect directly with your account, making it easy to repost pics and give credit to the original Instagrammer.

 Instagram has a smart function that allows for easy embedding of photos to any website or blog, so you can use this for further promotion of your rental elsewhere on the internet.
-Add a section to your vacation rental website of “Our Guests’ Photos” and ask for their permission to include some snaps!
+Ask your guests permission to use their photos and add it on your vacation rental website under the header “Our Guests’ Photos.”

 19. Like your guests’ photos (and follow them back!)